wayfinderio/intro-to-fp/_docs/4-fp-jitsu/compose-yourself.md

   const result = excitedAboutLongest([81,2,51], [6,4,12,1,8]) // "5!"
 {% endhighlight %}

 If you've been through algebra you might recall something that looked like this: `g	∘ f = g(f(x))`.
 In math, the ∘ means compose and it's where this idea comes from.
 As you can see, composing g with f is very similar to what we did for `thisHappensFirst` and `thisHappensSecond` except the order is backwards.
 Mathematical composition is from right-to-left, so you'll want to re-adjust yourself to this.
 Typically there is a flipped version, often named `pipe` that is left-to-right.
-Let's fix our function.

-{% highlight javascript %}
-  const pipe =
-    (thisHappensFirst, thisHappensSecond) =>
-      (...args) => thisHappensSecond(thisHappensFirst(...args));

-  const compose =
-    (thisHappensSecond, thisHappensFirst) =>
-      (...args) => thisHappensSecond(thisHappensFirst(...args));
-{% endhighlight %}
+### In the wild

 In most functional languages the compose operation will be built in, usually as an infix operator.
 In Elm and F# it's the `>>` or `<<` depending on if you want left-to-right or right-to-left composition.
 In Haskell the `.` is used.
 This can make for very expressive function composition.